nicogj/nicogj.github.io/_posts/0000-00-00-senate-voting.md

   </div>
 </div>

+This project visualizes voting topology in the current US Senate.
+Individuals who appear closest together on the graph consistently side together on Roll Call votes.
+The further individuals are to one another on the graph, the more they differ in their voting profiles.
+The position of each senator is therefore informative only relative to where the other individuals are placed.
+The visualization can be used to identify ideological clusters and to evaluate party polarization.

 <!-- ## Methodology

+By running a Principal Component Analysis on every senator's roll call votes, I create a voting profile and visualize ideological clusters and party polarization.

+While a number of factors influence a given Senate session's voting profile, overall trends seem to indicate that Senator's increasingly vote according to party lines.

 In this project, I take a look at voting in the US Senate over the past 30 years.
 By running a Principal Component Analysis on every senator's roll call votes, I create a voting profile and visualize ideological clusters and party polarization.
 While a number of factors influence a given Senate session's voting profile, overall trends seem to indicate that Senator's increasingly vote according to party lines.